 Thankfully people in the world of business are stepping up to do something about increasing the number of women who are able to hold senior leadership positions.
 By now many people are probably familiar with Facebook Chief Operating Officer Sheryl Sandberg’s book and campaign aimed at encouraging women to “lean in” and demand what they deserve in the contemporary workplace.
 But long before the world was inspired by Sandberg’s message about encouraging women to take control of their careers, businesswoman Malini Saba was taking the world of investment by storm.

-Today Malini is paying her success in the world of venture capital forward by getting involved with philanthropy.
 She is the founder of a non-profit organization known as Stree: Global Investments In Women that is charged with the mission of creating social change for women and children around the world.
 Her non-profit has worked to help empower women in Europe, India and Central America.
 Recently Stree: Global Investments In Women has awarded scholarships to girls in the West African nation of Ghana, supported people devastated by an earthquake in the Latin American nation of Ecuador and donated tents and blankets to homeless individuals in New York City.

 In 2008 Lime Crime Cosmetics was born and with that the first “Unicorn Lipsticks” were launched.
 In 2012, Doe Deere broke the internet again with launching the “Velvetines”, the first liquid lipstick that is matte.
 Lime Crime was the first indie brand, that convinced women to be able to buy lipstick online.
 The clever “on-lip” lipstick swatch shows how the color looks on real lips, rather than being crushed or swiped on a piece of blank paper.